Dynatrace-APAC/Workshop-DEM/Hands On 1 - Deploy Dynatrace OneAgent/README.md

 **Paste** the command into your terminal window and execute it.
 You’ll need to make the script executable before you can run it.

-**Note that you’ll need root access.**  You can use su or sudo to run the installation script.
+**Note that you’ll need root access.**  You can use sudo to run the installation script.
 To do this, type one of the following commands into the directory where you downloaded the installation script.

 Example: